(School of Technology)

-The Software Engineering program prepares graduates for the challenges in the diverse, fast-paced and rapidly evolving field of solution development.
-This curriculum provides the student with the opportunity to build upon their technical skills with leadership abilities, project management skills, team building skills and customer awareness.
+The Software Engineering bachelor's degree program prepares graduates for the challenges in the diverse, fast-paced and rapidly evolving field of solution development.
+This curriculum provides the student with the opportunity to build upon their technical skills with leadership abilities, project management skills, team-building skills and customer awareness.

 The Software Engineering program has three courses that students can use to tailor their program to the specific industry they wish to pursue.
-These courses will be determined through discussion with the students’ faculty advisor and recorded on their degree requirements.
+These courses will be determined through discussion with the student's faculty advisor and recorded on his/her degree requirements.

 Seniors participate in one of these experiential education options: technical project team or internship.
 Students apply for the experiential education option they want and are placed according to their qualifications, work availability and the best fit for their program of study.

 A four year program leading to the bachelor of science degree for two-year Computer Programming graduates.

 |Associate in Science (A.S.)
 Degree in Computer Programming|